Name files and folders

 - Easier for you to manage your site as you can quickly identify file names

-- If you include spaces in file and folder names the link won't work for all people accessing your site
+- If you include spaces in file and folder names the link may not work for some people accessing your site

 Filenames and folders are case sensitive.
 They should be in lowercase for easier readability and to ensure they work on all systems.

 Filenames and folder names should have no spaces between words.
 Spaces between words and letter display as %20 in browsers.
-Instead use _ (underscore).
-To make an underscore press SHIFT and then the – key (between the 0 and = on your keyboard).
+Instead use - (hyphen).
+To make a hyphen press the minus key on your keyboard.

 Do not use any special characters such as %, ! or ?.